 Step 6: Link

 Remember to always advertise on social media and put a link to your website in your ‘bio’ or ‘about me’.
 So many businesses wonder why there is no one using their site and it’s because no one knows they exist.
-They might have 10,000 followers on Instagram but if they don’t advertise their website they are unlikely to get luckily spotted.
+They may have 10,000 Instagram followers, but if they do not promote their website, they are unlikely to be spotted.
 Use the trust you have gathered on social media to start off your sales and work the two together.

-If you stick to these six steps, you will be at a good starting point to have a bustling, busy online shop very soon.
+If you follow these six steps, you will be well on your way to having a bustling, busy online shop very soon.
 Want to create one for your business?
 Contact us today!

-This post has been guest contributed by Paulina Daugherty and Jayden Foley.
+This post has been contributed by Paulina Daugherty and Jayden Foley.